ModyQyW/vite-plugin-eslint2/README.md

 ### `cacheLocation`

 - Type: `string`
-- Default: `path.resolve(config.cacheDir, 'vite-plugin-eslint')`
+- Default: `.eslintcache`

 Path to a file or directory for the cache location.
-See [config.cacheDir](https://vitejs.dev/config/shared-options.html#cachedir) for more.

 ### `include`